batra-meghna/DMI/README.md

 5. Chaitali Agarwal (IIT2018504)

 The Assignments submitted are:
-1.k-Times Markov Sampling for SVMC
+1. k-Times Markov Sampling for SVMC.
-2.The Generalization Ability of SVM Classification Based on Markov Sampling 3.A One-Class Classification decision Tree based on kernel density estimation 4.Deep One-Class Classification
+2. The Generalization Ability of SVM Classification Based on Markov Sampling
+3. A One-Class Classification decision Tree based on kernel density estimation
+4. Deep One-Class Classification
-5.Deep Support Vector Data Description for Unsupervised and Semi-Supervised Anomaly Detection 6.One-Class Slab Support Vector Machine
+5. Deep Support Vector Data Description for Unsupervised and Semi-Supervised Anomaly Detection
+6. One-Class Slab Support Vector Machine
-7.SVM-Boosting based on Markov resampling: Theory and algorithM
+7. SVM-Boosting based on Markov resampling: Theory and algorithM